What is Education Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Here are some common FAQs for this course:

-In the Andhra Pradesh LAWCET counselling process, candidates are allotted seats in their respective courses and colleges based on merit.
-This merit is based on the marks secured by them in the Andhra Pradesh LAWCET entrance exam.
+In the Andhra Pradesh LAWCET counselling process, students are allotted seats based on merit.
+The marks secured in the Andhra Pradesh LAWCET entrance exam are used to decide the merit.
 Candidates are required to attend Andhra Pradesh LAWCET counselling via the link shared by APSCHE.
 This link redirects them to an online video conferencing tool-based meeting (such as Google Meet, Microsoft Teams Meeting, or Zoom Meeting) where they need to verify their educational and caste-related documents and ID proofs to confirm their seats in a 3-year LLB or 5-year LLB course.
 These documents are required to be uploaded prior to the commencement of the counselling while filling out the Andhra Pradesh LAWCET counselling registration form.
 APSCHE makes this counselling registration form available on its official website, cets.apsche.gov, in.

 Popular Education Law PG Courses